ABV: 45.8 %

 Emptied bottles: 0

-Nose: This is fruits on a beach.
+Nose: This is coastal and fruity.
 At first, the sherry notes come up with darker fruits and red berries.
 Behind there’s a layer of vanilla and honey with some salt and white sand mixed in.
 Even further back there are some brighter fruits like green apples.
 The feint peatiness is creating a thin veil of smoke from mentholated tobacco.
 A medicinal note comes through after some time in the glass.

 Mouth: At first there’s a bitter note together with a touch of spices.
 After a second or two the peatiness starts to build up with a very medicinal aura.
 The tobacco is still present but it has strayed from the menthol.
 The sherry notes are somewhat held back and acts as fillers for the harsher flavours.
 There’s some vanilla coming through but the honey sweetness is now gone.